Uranium could just be getting started. Here’s why.

 Sources: OECD-NEA/IAEA, World Nuclear Association

-Prices bottomed in December 2016 at around US$17 per pound1 – from a high of over US$112 per pound in 2007.
+Prices bottomed in December 2016 at around US$17 per pound2 – from a high of over US$112 per pound in 2007.
 Low prices disincentivised supply, and mine production had fallen by nearly 25% by 20203.

 The uranium price slowly improved, until the second half of 2021, when the price increases gathered pace.
-This is normally the part of the story that we’d start to see new supply come online, incentivised by higher prices.
+This is normally the part of the story where we’d start to see new supply come online, incentivised by higher prices.

 A graph of a graph showing the amount of power supply Description automatically generated with medium confidence